Founders: Max Levchin (CEO), Nathan Gettings, Jeff Kaditz

 Funding: $800 million

 Valuation: $2.9 billion (PitchBook)

 Key technologies: Machine learning, software-defined security

-Millennials scared of running up credit card debt in the face of crushing student loans now have another option: Affirm.
-The San Francisco-based fintech launched by former PayPal CTO Max Levchin offers consumers (millennials and others) a buy-now-pay-over-time alternative to traditional credit cards.
-Affirm uses proprietary algorithms at the point of sale to determine a person's creditworthiness.
-This is especially useful for folks who don't have an extensive credit history yet.
-If approved, borrowers can select a three-, six- or 12-month repayment period, with the monthly interest expressed in dollars, not as an interest rate.
-There is no compounding interest or late fees.
+Affirm offers shoppers a buy-now-pay-later alternative to credit cards.
+The company was started by former PayPal co-founder Max Levchin and uses proprietary algorithms at the point of sale to determine a person's creditworthiness.
+This is especially useful for folks who don't have an extensive credit history yet or fear having ongoing credit card debt.
+If approved, borrowers can select a 6-, 12-, or 18-month repayment period, with the monthly interest expressed in dollars, not as an interest rate.
+There is no compounding interest, nor does the company charge late fees.

-The company has raised $1 billion since launching in 2012, including a $300 million round led by Thrive Capital in April.
-Other investors include Ashton Kutcher and Sound Ventures.
+The company has raised over $800 million in equity funding since launching in 2012, including a $300 million round led by Thrive Capital last April.